 - 15 Hilarious Female Stand-Up Comedians

 On the flip side, I found decent deals on items that were brand new.
 Cute shorts, skirts, and shirts.
-The pricing systems is inconsistent.
+The pricing systems is inconsistent, which they are up front about.

 - Descriptions posted online with garments